gautam2709/data-analyst-gautam/README.md

 Important Data Findings:

 In the downtown area, there were a total of 200 cooling towers of the mechanical system type erected.
 Additionally, there were 380 N volunteers who participated in the data collection.

+Data Wrangling of data at the City of Vancouver

+Data Collection: Information was gathered from the City of Vancouver's internal systems and a number of public data sites.

+Data Cleaning: To deal with missing data and normalize inconsistent entries across datasets, AWS Glue and DataBrew were utilized.

+Data Transformation: New columns were added, including permit type and date.

+Storage: AWS S3 was used to store the processed datasets so they could be examined further.

+Technologies and Tools:

+Large datasets can be stored and arranged using AWS S3.

+For cleaning and transforming data, used AWS Glue.

+Data is cleaned and managed using AWS DataBrew to facilitate analysis.